robertsoli/HR_Analysis/notebook/HR_Analysis.md

 **Q2** : Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
 Is there an ideal amount of projects, where employees show consistent satisfaction?

-**Q3** : Is there a relationship between time spent at company and job satisfaction?
+**Q3** : How does time spent at the company affect overall job satisfaction?

 **Q4** : How many employees experienced work accidents and left the company?
 How many stayed?